usfomicshub/usfomicshub.github.io/Cluster_Computing/index.md

 ## How to Transfer Files to Local Computer

-When tranfersing files from your cluster account to your local computer, you will need to use a file-transfer client.
+When transfering files from your cluster account to your local computer, you will need to use a file-transfer client.
 We reccommend these two file-transfer clients:

 [FileZilla](https://filezilla-project.org/download.php)